Polyconseil/dokang/docs/extending.rst

 A harvester should be a subclass of ``dokang.harvesters.Harvester`` and implement a ``harvest_file(path)`` method that should return a dictionary with the following keys.
-All values should be text-like: a string (in Python 3) or a unicode object (in Python 2).

 title
     The title of the document.